 The policy aimed to open a new area of private sector activity and ownership to public scrutiny.
-Though estimates vary on the exact size, it is likely a new register would make transactions worth billions of pounds much more transparent, especially given the size and importance of the London property market.
-However, at the time of writing this report, the primary legislation was not yet passed, and the establishment of the secondary register fell far outside the timeline of the two-year plan.
+Though estimates vary on the exact size, it is likely a new register would make transactions worth billions of pounds much more transparent, especially given the size and importance of the London property market.9 However, at the time of writing this report, the primary legislation was not yet passed, and the establishment of the secondary register fell far outside the timeline of the two-year plan.
+At the final time of writing, the draft bill is being considered by a joint parliamentary committee.
 Therefore, this commitment has not yet resulted in any changes.

 Given the lengthy timetable for implementation, the commitment will continue.
 Commitment 6 of the UK government's draft ideas for its next action plan (2018-2020) seeks to 'improve compliance, coverage and quality of publication to Contracts Finder so that all above threshold public contracts can be tracked from planning to final spending'.
-This will involve using the register data itself, and connecting it to open contracting through, 'improving the use and validation of organisation identifiers will help to provide a view of government business with specific organisations and will help identify the geographic origin and beneficial ownership of those organisations.'10
+This will involve using the register data itself, and connecting it to open contracting through, 'improving the use and validation of organisation identifiers will help to provide a view of government business with specific organisations and will help identify the geographic origin and beneficial ownership of those organisations.'10 https://opendatastudy.wordpress.com/2016/04/03/offshore-tax-havens-and-beneficial-ownership-a-quick-primer/

-Worthy, Ben 'Offshore Tax Havens and Beneficial Ownership: A Quick Primer', https://opendatastudy.wordpress.com/2016/04/03/offshore-tax-havens-and-beneficial-ownership-a-quick-primer/